xavierbarber/MIDS/README_proposal.md

 <table class="tg">
   <tr>
-    <th class="tg-us36">Participant</th>
+    <td class="tg-us36">Participant</td>
-    <th class="tg-c3ow">REQUIRED.
+    <td class="tg-c3ow">REQUIRED.
 Tag for a patient in MIDS.
 Cases where the pseudonymization is a long and confusing identification are possible.
-This would make it necessary to generate a more compact identifier (Participant)<br></th>
+This would make it necessary to generate a more compact identifier (Participant)<br></td>
   </tr>
   <tr>
     <td class="tg-b7b8">ID Pseudonymization<br></td>